LinXunFeng/SwiftyTraceableValue/README.md

 ## License

-SwiftyFitsize is available under the MIT license.
+SwiftyTraceableValue is available under the MIT license.
 See the LICENSE file for more info.